 To celebrate the 50th anniversary of the museum and Year of Coast and Waters 2020, the Sea Change Exhibition is now available online https://www.scotfishmuseum.org/sea-change.php

 contact detailsTel: 01333 310628

-Our principal aim, in all of our efforts with regard to the displays in our extensive museum and our many educational and research activities, is to excite informed interest in the development of the Scottish commercial fishing industry among people of all ages in and beyond Scotland.
-The core story that we have to tell is the history of how, through a constant process of innovation, the Scottish fisheries became such an important part of the lives of so many Scots.
+The museum aims to excite informed interest in the development of the Scottish commercial fishing industry.
+It shares the history of how, through a constant process of innovation, the Scottish fisheries became such an important part of the lives of so many Scots.